great-northern-diver/loon/website/md/learn_bind.md

 ## State Change Bindings

-State bindings get triggered when a widget state changes.
+State bindings get triggered when widget states change.
 For more information on widget states see the <a href="learn_<R>R</R><Tcl>Tcl</Tcl>_states.html">states documentation</a>.

-A `configure` call that changes multiple states will collect which states have changed and only evaluate the event bindings once.
+A `configure` call that changes multiple states will collect which states have changed and only evaluate the change bindings once.
 For example

 <R>